 USP responded to the nitrosamines impurities crisis with solutions to detect and measure nitrosamine levels.
 This work has been advanced by our committee of volunteers comprised of industry scientists, global regulators, and other stakeholders with expertise in manufacturing and organic impurities.
 We have taken a multi-pronged approach, developing nitrosamine reference standards, a proposed general chapter on nitrosamine impurities and other resources and information that support manufacturers as they take proactive measures to prevent exposing patients to harmful nitrosamine impurities.

-USP has proposed a new informational General Chapter <1469> Nitrosamine Impurities, that identifies possible sources of nitrosamines in drug products, their components, and their manufacturing process, along with the risks associated with each source.
+USP’s General Chapter <1469> Nitrosamine Impurities, which becomes official on December 1, 2021, identifies possible sources of nitrosamines in drug products, their components, and their manufacturing process, along with the risks associated with each source.
 The general chapter provides recommendations on nitrosamines risk assessment and the development of detection and control strategies.
 If manufacturers do detect nitrosamines in their products, the chapter provides a range of different test methods for quantifying them, to help ensure they remain below levels that are harmful.

 Technical courses, webinars, and other resources as well as USP’s expert technical support staff are available to manufacturers to help support the use of USP standards.